The Spearman Experiment

-The Spearman Experiment was an Australian television series, hosted by Magda Szubanski, that counts down Australian pop culture's most defining people and topics based on a public poll commented on by various Australian celebrities.
+The Spearman Experiment is an Australian television series, hosted by Magda Szubanski, that counts down Australian pop culture's most defining people and topics based on a public poll commented on by various Australian celebrities.
 The show is named for Charles Spearman, who developed Spearman's rank correlation coefficient, the statistical technique used to survey the public to produce the show's rankings.
 It premiered on 8 September 2009.

 The series began development in May 2009, and was officially announced in early August 2009.
 The show was ultimately cancelled due to low ratings.

 Format

 The host and guest celebrities analyse, critique and celebrate Australia's most popular topics interspersed with film clips.
 The show has been compared to clip show 20 to One, which aired on Channel 9.
 However, The Spearman Experiment only counts down the top 15, rather than the top 20.
 Channel Ten also advertises the fact that The Spearman Experiments results are chosen by the public rather than television executives, as is the case with 20 to One.